AaronJY/AaronJY/README.md

 - **Cloud Services:** DigitalOcean, Google Cloud Platform (GCP)
 - **Self-Hosting:** Ubuntu Server (with Hetzner)

-I enjoy working on projects that challenge me to use these technologies in innovative ways.
+I enjoy working on projects that challenge me to use these and other technologies in new ways.